WORKING DOCUMENT

 3.1 The Director of Education shall:

-allocate staff and resources to support the Engagement and Awareness Building procedure.
+- allocate staff and resources to support the Community Engagement and Awareness Building procedure; and

-support cooperatively, the provision of leadership opportunities and promote partnerships with First Nations Métis and Inuit educators, parent(s)/guardian(s), families, students and community members;
+- support the development and promotion of leadership opportunities and partnerships with First Nations, Métis and Inuit educators, parents/guardians, families, students and community members;

-provide leadership and build capacity to ensure the effective implementation of Board programs and supports that address the achievement and well-being of First Nations, Métis and Inuit students;
+- provide leadership and build capacity to ensure effective implementation of Board programs and supports that enhance the achievement and well-being of First Nations, Métis and Inuit students;

-provide representation and participate actively on the Indigenous Education Advisory Council and the First Nations Education Liaison Committee; and
+- represent the Board and participate actively on the Indigenous Education Advisory Council (IEAC) and the First Nations Education Liaison Committee;

-work cooperatively, providing leadership opportunities and promoting partnerships with First Nations Métis and Inuit educators, parent(s)/guardian(s), families, students and community members;
+- work collaboratively to promote partnerships with First Nations, Métis and Inuit educators, parents/guardians, families, students and community members;

 3.4 First Nations, Métis and Inuit Education Coordinator shall:

-develop formal networks for collaboration with First Nations, Métis and Inuit community partners and organisations;
+- develop and maintain formal networks for collaboration with First Nations, Métis and Inuit community partners and organizations;

 3.5 Principals shall:

-ensure that the School Improvement Plan addresses the teaching and learning of accurate First Nations, Métis and Inuit cultures, histories and perspectives for all students and that supports the engagement of First Nations, Métis and Inuit students and families;
+- ensure that the School Improvement Plan reflects accurate and authentic First Nations, Métis and Inuit histories, cultures and perspectives for all students;

 3.6 Teachers shall:

-foster a safe, inclusive and supportive learning environment that encourages the First Nations, Métis and Inuit student and parent engagement.
+- foster inclusive safe and supportive learning environments that encourage First Nations, Métis and Inuit student, parent and family engagement; and

 3.7 School councils shall: